David-Bugaboo/Twentyheim/Wyrdgrave.md

 ### Tradition of the Moonhunting

 **When:** At any time during the vampire’s activation**.**
 **Effect:** The vampire turns into a Humongous Dire Wolf.
-The vampire gains the Large and Strong traits, and gains 2 move, but do not benefit from armor and weapons while transformed.
+The vampire gains the Large and Strong traits, and gains 2 move, but do not benefit from armour and weapons while transformed.
 The Vampire cannot carry treasure, but does not count as an animal.
 Any direwolves within 6” of the vampire gain a \+1 Fight and \+2 Wil and may activate as they and the vampire have the Pack Hunter trait.

 ### Tradition of Tyranny